reema0814/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

 - Task 3: Persistence Attack with Registry Key Add
 - Task 4: Command and Control Attack with DNS
 - Task 5: Privilege Elevation Attack with User Add
-- Task 6: Investigate the Incident in M365 Defender Portal
+- Task 6: Investigate the Incident in the M365 Defender Portal

 ## Architecture Diagram